gokhangerdan/EasyML/README.md

 # EasyML

-An easy to use framework to generate simple machine learning web applications.
+An easy to use framework to generate maintainable machine learning web applications.

 ### Language